Suchenl/easy_vgg_for_cifar10/README.md

 ### easy_vgg_for_cifar10
-# My test accuracy = 0.8952, which meets the 0.75 requirement.
+# During training at epoch 238, achieved a test accuracy of 0.8952, meeting the required threshold of 0.75.
+Further training may lead to higher accuracy.

 # convnet_pytorch.py
 This script defines the model architecture for CIFAR-10 dataset.